mayeaux/nodetube/README.md

 - Public IP stays private, unlike some other YouTube alts
 - Upload all forms of content (video, audio, image)
 - 500 MB max upload size
--Able to load your account with credit and support creators directly [Note: This functionality exists in the Node source tube but finding a payment processor to support this/legal implications are more difficult to pull off in practice.]
+-Able to load your account with credit and support creators directly [Note: This functionality exists in the NodeTube source tube but finding a payment processor to support this/legal implications are more difficult to pull off in practice.]
 - Support open-source software, help decentralize and open the internet.
 -Engage with and help grow a community

 ### Reasons To Use NodeTube as a Paid User:
-- Ability to monetize your account and be paid directly by the instance users [Note: This functionality exists in the Node source tube but finding a payment processor to support this/legal implications are more difficult to pull off in practice.]
+- Ability to monetize your account and be paid directly by the instance users [Note: This functionality exists in the NodeTube source tube but finding a payment processor to support this/legal implications are more difficult to pull off in practice.]
 - Larger upload size, up to 2GB
 - Private and unlisted uploads
 - Livestreaming